-Also to going online, you may want to get a career coach.
-Unlike a traditional career counselor, a career coach looks at the whole person.
+Also, to going online, you may want to get a career coach.
+Unlike a traditional career counsellor, a career coach looks at the whole person.
 The coach has specialized training to act as your partner in helping you find out what you want to do with your life, taking into account personal, family and business aspects.
 He or she will help you identify your core interests, talents, values, skills, and passions, and integrate these into a viable career path.

 A career coach can help you save hours of time and energy as you look for job opportunities.
 A career coach can help you discover the required job skills for the new millennium and identify with the highest growth rate over the next decade.
 A career coach can help you learn where to search for employment opportunities, and help you plan your future with confidence so you can make your dreams a reality.

 A coach also makes it easier for you to stay focused on your goals so you can reach them faster than you would on your own.
 A coach listens, offers advice, encourages, and challenges you.
 To find career counsellors, bring up a search engine in your Internet browser and type the keywords career counselling.